 a.
-The proposed project would increase the need for fire and police services; however, the project site is within the current service area of both these agencies and the additional time and cost to service the site is minimal.
-The proposed project would not induce substantial population growth and therefore, would not substantially increase the demand on parks, schools or other public facilities.
-Additionally, this growth has been accounted for in the City's General Plan and within SCAG's population forecasts.
-Impacts would be less than significant.
+The proposed project may increase the need for fire and police services during construction and operation; however, the project site is within the current service area of both these agencies and the additional time and cost to service the sites is minimal.
+The proposed project would not induce population growth and therefore, would not increase the demand on parks or other public facilities.
+Therefore, impacts would be less than significant.

-Construction of the proposed project may result in an incremental increase in population and may increase the number of students in the Lancaster School District and Antelope Valley Union High School District.
-Proposition IA, which governs the way in which school funding is carried out, predetermines by statute that payment of developer fees is adequate mitigation for school impacts.
+Construction of the proposed project may result in an incremental increase in population (see Item XIV) and may increase the number of students in the Lancaster School District and the Antelope Valley Union High School District.
+Proposition 1A, which governs the way in which school funding is carried out, predetermines by statute that payment of developer fees is adequate mitigation for school impacts.
 Therefore, impacts would be less than significant.